gmacario/gmacario.github.io/_posts/2022-03-21-arneis-dev-cw11.md

 ### Built a second ARNEIS MOC

-We managed to get our hands on another [LEGO&reg; 42100 Set](https://arneis.readthedocs.io/en/latest/lego-set-42100/README.html) which we have used to verify the MOC design which Alessandro [released last weeek](https://github.com/B-AROL-O/ARNEIS/tree/main/mocs/project#arneis-conveyor-v20220312).
+We managed to get our hands on another [LEGO&reg; 42100 Set](https://arneis.readthedocs.io/en/latest/lego-set-42100/README.html) which we have used to verify the building instruction manual of the MOC design which Alessandro [released last weeek](https://github.com/B-AROL-O/ARNEIS/tree/main/mocs/project#arneis-conveyor-v20220312).

 After about 5h of work the MOC is complete